Biden administration is resuming deportation flights for Venezuelan migrants as arrivals grow

 The U.S. move is the latest effort to deal with swelling numbers of migrants as the administration comes under increasing pressure from Republicans and mayors from the president’s own party to do more to slow arrivals.

-The announcement came as U.S. Secretary of State Antony Blinken and other top Biden administration officials met with their counterparts in Mexico City.
+The announcement came as Blinken and other top Biden administration officials met with their counterparts in Mexico City.

 Blinken discussed migration flows with Mexico Foreign Affairs Secretary Alicia Bárcena, as well as foreign ministers from Panama and Colombia, Wednesday.
 Talks continued Thursday, including meetings by Blinken and U.S. Attorney General Merrick Garland with López Obrador.